Gandabahali: Geography

 Gandabahali is located in the western part of Odisha, at 20.1532°N 82.7104°E. It is close to the border of Raipur District, Chhattisgarh and Kalahandi District.
 It is located in a rain shadow belt, in the Mahanadi basin of the Eastern Ghats where mountains are interspersed with wide valleys.
 The climate is tropical, with rain in the South West monsoon season.

-Ramgarh Hill

-Ramgarh Hill is a historical site in Gandabahali.
-It is located in Gandabahali Village.
-The Ramgarh Hill is a popular tourist destination and it is also called worship place of Maa Gadiaan (Goddess of Gandabahali village).
-The largest elephant stone is located at this place and it is considered to be the oldest elephant stone in the undivided kalahandi district.
-According to an ancient belief, Lord Ram brother Lakshman and wife sita had resided in the exile period.

-Maa Gadiaan Goddess is the main protector of Gandabahali village.
-The temple of the goddess is situated in the Ramgarh hill.
-Some people say that Goddess Maa Gadiaan resides in Ramgarh Hill.
-Every year a festival called “Chhatar Jatra” at a particular time is organised and many people who have fulfilled wishes come and sacrifice animals in the name of goddess.